bradsec/debmotd/README.md

 sudo systemctl restart ssh
 ```
 - The ipinfo.io lookup delays the execution slightly.
-- Comment out the `show_ipinfo` in the `main()` function if you don't want external IP details or to speed up the script on login.
+- Comment out the `show_ipinfo` in the `sys_info()` function if you don't want external IP details or to speed up the script on login.